Safdari10/car-insurance-calculator/README.md

 ---

-### Technologies Used
+### Technologies Stack

 - Express for the web framework.
 - TypeScript for static typing and development
-- Jest for unit and integration testing.
+- Jest for unit testing
+- Supertest for HTTP testing